CACILTD/forecaster/user-guide/Data/Data-Columns.md

  ![Formula Editor - Second Expression](imgs/DataColumns_Functions_Example_ColumnC.png)

-- As we want to multiply this current subtotal by column A, we first need to change the second <Add> to <Multiply> from the drop-down list
+- As we want to multiply this current subtotal by column A, we first need to change the second `<Add>` to `<Multiply>` from the drop-down list.

 - We can now add a third expression: COLUMN(A)